12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Besides live broadcasts, a good way to tell people about your brand is to share a story with them.

 A few years ago, the Country Road fashion retailer organized the New Year campaign by telling visitors holiday gift stories.
-As a result, this Facebook ad campaign drove five times more sales in the Country Road’s physical stores than in its web stores proving that online campaigns may resonate with offline customers as well.
+As a result, this Facebook ad campaign drove five times more sales in the Country Road’s physical stores than in its web stores proving that online campaigns might resonate with offline customers as well.

 People love stories, so why not telling some holiday ones to engage them with your brand?